TormStorm/jagex-launcher-linux/README.md

 ```
 Save the file in any location, such as `/home/deck/Documents`<br>
 Open Bottles, select Jagex Launcher, then scroll down and select Registry Editor<br>
-Select registry, Import Registry File.. and import the file you just created.
+Select registry, Import Registry File.. and import the file you just created<br>
-Now launch the Jagex Launcher and select RuneLite.
-'Install' should be replaced with 'Play' and launch RuneLite
+Now launch the Jagex Launcher and select RuneLite. `Install` should be replaced with `Play` and launch RuneLite

 </details>

-## Manual
+## Manually

 <details close>
 <summary>Run the Jagex Launcher manually</summary>